-30-4.6 R-6, Hotel Residential District.
+30-4.6 - R-6, Hotel Residential District.

 - a.
 General.
 The following specific regulations and the general rules set forth in Section 30-5 shall apply in all R-6 Districts, as delineated and described in the zoning map(s).
-It is intended that this district classification be applied in areas where one, and multiple-family dwellings homes and a mix of professional office, institutional and tourist oriented uses may be located to promote low density residential standards and a mix of more intense business uses. - b.
+It is intended that this district classification be applied in areas where one, and two-, and multifamily dwellings family homes and a mix of professional office, institutional and tourist oriented uses may be located to promote low density residential standards and a mix of more intense business uses. - b.
 Uses Permitted.

-Uses permitted in the R-1, R-2, R-3, R-4 and R-5 Districts.

-- 1. One-family dwellings, two-family dwellings, and multiple-family dwellings. - Shared living. - 3.
-Supportive and transitional housing. - 4.
-Agriculture, horticulture, home gardening, and excluding retail sales of nursery products and the raising of rabbits, dog, fowl or other animals for commercial purposes. - 5.
-Residential care facilities. - 6.
-Parks, playgrounds, schools,-community assembly, libraries, nurseries, day care centers, and public buildings. - 7.
-Hotels, motels, hospitals, rest homes, professional offices for doctors, dentists, architects, engineers, accountants, artists, authors, attorneys, real estate and insurance offices, medical

-- and dental clinics, low barrier navigation centers, and other uses which are similar to the foregoing; and clubs, lodges and fraternities, except those open to the general public or operated as a business or for profit, administrative office of nonprofit community social service organizations. - 8.
-Incidental and accessory buildings and uses on the same lot with, and necessary for, the operation of any permitted use. - 9.
-Signs: Those pertaining directly to a permitted multiple family or nonresidential use on the property, and as further regulated in Section 30-6, Sign Regulations. of these regulations. - 10.
-Bed and breakfast facilities, upon in compliance with standards set forth in the definition for "bed and breakfast facility" in Section 30-2, Definitions. - 11.
-Warming centers if accessory to a primary, permitted use. - 12.
-Home occupations in compliance with the standards set forth in the definition of "home occupation" in Section 30-2, Definitions. - b.
+- 1. Uses permitted in the R-1, R-2, R-3, R-4 and R-5 Districts.
+One-family dwellings, two-family dwellings, and multifamily dwellings. - 2.
+Accessory dwelling units and junior accessory dwelling units. - 3.
+Shared living. - 4.
+Supportive and transitional housing. - Agriculture, horticulture, home gardening, and excluding retail sales of nursery products and the raising of rabbits, dog, fowl or other animals for commercial purposes. - 6.
+Residential care facilities. - 4.7.
+Parks, playgrounds, schools, community assembly, libraries, nurseries, day care centers, and public buildings. - 2.8.
+Hotels, motels, hospitals, rest homes, professional offices for doctors, dentists, architects, engineers, accountants, artists, authors, attorneys, real estate and insurance offices, medical and dental clinics, low barrier navigation centers, and other uses which are similar to the foregoing; and clubs, lodges and fraternities, except those open to the general public or operated as a business or for profit, administrative office of nonprofit community social service organizations. - 3.9.
+Incidental and accessory buildings and uses on the same lot with, and necessary for, the operation of any permitted use. - 4.10.
+Signs: Those pertaining directly to a permitted multifamily or nonresidential use on the property, and as further regulated As provided in Section 30-6 of these regulations. - Bed and breakfast facilities, upon incompliance with standards set forth in the definition for "bed and breakfast facility" in Section 30-2, Definitions. - 12.
+Warming centers if accessory to a primary, permitted use. - 5.13.
+Home occupations in compliance with the standards set forth in the definition of "home occupation" in Section 30-2, Definitions. - c.
 Uses Requiring Use Permit.
+It is the intent of the paragraph that the following uses shall be reviewed by the Planning Board for their appropriateness in a

+Formatto Auto

-It is the intent of the paragraph that the following uses shall be reviewed by the Planning Board for their appropriateness in a specific location, or for such other factors as safety, congestion, noise, and similar considerations: - Temporary tract sales offices, advertising signs, construction offices, equipment storage yards or structures therefor, which are incidental to the development during the construction and/or sales period. - 2.
-Automobile parking lots and ancillary facilities for ferry terminals serving the general public, provided that: - (a) Parking lots and ancillary facilities adjoin a commercial planned development zoned area or an industrially zoned area in which terminals are permitted; - (b) There is an entrance to the automobile parking lots and ancillary facilities for ferry terminals adjacent to nonresidential areas; and - (c) Any additional parking lot entrances adjacent to residentially zoned areas shall be allowed only if conditions are imposed to minimize the non-local automobile traffic to the terminal through the residential areas. - Commercial recreation. - c.
-Minimum Height, Bulk and Space Requirements. - Lot Area: Not less than two thousand (2,000) square feet five thousand (5,000) square feet in all lots recorded on and after the effective date of this article, August 1, 1958.
-However, regardless of date of recordation, there shall be not less than two thousand (2,000) square feet of lot area for each dwelling unit.
+Formatte Auto specific location, or for such other factors as safety, congestion, noise, and similar considerations:

+- 1. Temporary tract sales offices, advertising signs, construction offices, equipment storage yards or structures therefor, which are incidental to the development during the construction and/or sales period. - 2.
+Automobile parking lots and ancillary facilities for ferry terminals serving the general public, provided that: - (a) Parking lots and ancillary facilities adjoin a commercial planned development zoned area or an industrially zoned area in which terminals are permitted; - (b) There is an entrance to the automobile parking lots and ancillary facilities for ferry terminals adjacent to nonresidential areas; and - (c) Any additional parking lot entrances adjacent to residentially zoned areas shall be allowed only if conditions are imposed to minimize the non-local automobile traffic to the terminal through the residential areas.

+3.2.
+Commercial recreation.